LEDDS: Portable LBM-DEM simulations on GPUs: Theoretical approach

 Since the advent of LBM, a large number of collision terms $\Omega_i$ have been proposed~\cite{COREIXAS_PRE_100_2019}.
 Some of them target an improved stability in the low viscosity regime~\cite{COREIXAS_RSTA_378_2020}, while others are dedicated to increasing the accuracy of LBMs for under-resolved low-Reynolds simulations~\cite{GINZBURG_CCP_3_2008a,DHUMIERE_CMA_58_2009}.
 The latter approach, commonly referred to as two-relaxation-time (TRT) LBM, introduces a set of two parameters to independently control the kinematic viscosity and the accuracy of the model.
 In practice, this is achieved by considering two temporary distributions $(f^+_i,f^-_i)$ where

 $\bar{i}$ is defined as the opposite direction of $i$ so that $\vv{c_{\bar{i}}}=-\vv{c_i}$.
 A temporary pair of equilibrium states $(f^{eq+}_i,f^{eq-}_i)$ following the same rules~(\ref{eq:trt_populations}) is also introduced.
-One eventually end up with the TRT collision model:
+One eventually ends up with the TRT collision model:

 In this work, $\tau^+=\tau$ controls the kinematic viscosity whereas $\tau^-$ is fixed to

 for an improved accuracy in under-resolved and low Reynolds conditions~\cite{PAN_CF_35_2006}.

 In LEDDS, both BGK and TRT collision models have been implemented, but additional models can be easily included through code copy/paste from the STLBM framework.
 For the purposes of this study, we focus exclusively on the TRT model, as it is particularly well suited for low-Reynolds-number simulations of fluid-particle interactions.